Miouge1/root314/_posts/2017-01-15-Ceph-storage-tiers.md

 ### Tiered CRUSHmap

 First we will configure the `crush location hook`.
 It is a script invoked on OSD start to determine the OSD's location in the CRUSHmap.
-To make things simple I use the size of a disk to find out which tier it should belong:
+To make things simple I use the size of a disk to find out which tier it should belong to:

 * Bigger than 6 TB &rarr; Archive drive
 * Between 1.6TB and 6TB &rarr; Disk with flash journal